saikojosh/Ultimail/README.md

 Ultimail ships with support for a number of email providers.
 You will need to ensure you have the appropriate permissions/accounts setup to use them.

 1. Postmark (www.postmarkapp.com)
+2. Mandrill (www.mandrill.com)

+These providers only provide basic support at present.
+If you need a particular provider or want to add additional functionality to an exiting provider please submit a pull request.

 #### Email Limits